openzfs/openzfs-docs/docs/Getting Started/Fedora.rst

        Key fingerprint = C93A FFFD 9F3F 7B03 C310  CEB6 A9D5 A1C0 F14A B620
        sub  2048R/99685629 2013-03-21

-The ZFS on Linux packages should be installed with ``dnf`` on Fedora.
+The OpenZFS packages should be installed with ``dnf`` on Fedora.
 Note that it is important to make sure that the matching *kernel-devel* package is installed for the running kernel since DKMS requires it to build ZFS.

 .. code:: sh

-   $ sudo dnf install kernel-devel zfs
+   $ sudo dnf install zfs

 If the Fedora provided *zfs-fuse* package is already installed on the system.
 Then the ``dnf swap`` command should be used to replace the